CHLORINATED WATER IN THE SHOW

 The evidence at this point is empirical but measurable in terms of physical evidence.
 The most immediate observation is that soap lather is greater with the use of crystal.
 This increased sudsing and lathering is due to a reduction of or breaking of the surface tension of the water.
 We believe there is a similarity between the action of a surfactant (detergent) in water and the crystal in water.
 We believe the water becomes "wetter".
 In a real sense we believe the crystal is acting like a "mechanical" surfactant, not a chemical surfactant as with common household cleaners.

 Another observation, although more subjective, is that water feels "lighter".
 While the crystal does not soften water, the smaller water cluster groups make the water feel lighter.
 This water sensation creates a very pleasant shower water 'feel'.
-For some reason, which we can not fully explain, it seems that women are more sensitive to these improvements in shower water than are men.

 Early in our crystal research we were told by experts to be aware of another possible benefit to crystal.
 Either because of the Piezo electric effects or the magnetic resonance of the crystal, a shower with crystal seems to create a sense of well-being to the user.
 Why?